Masakazu Kagiyama

-Masakazu Kagiyama (鍵山 正和, Kagiyama Masakazu) is a Japanese former figure skater.
+Masakazu Kagiyama (鍵山 正和, Kagiyama Masakazu) is a Japanese figure skating coach and former competitive figure skater.
 He is the 1989 World Junior bronze medalist and a three-time Japanese national champion.
 He placed 13th at the 1992 Winter Olympics and 12th at the 1994 Winter Olympics.
-After retiring from competition, he became a coach.
-He is the father of Japanese figure skater Yuma Kagiyama.
+After retiring from competition, Kagiyama became a coach.

+He is the father and coach of Japanese figure skater, Yuma Kagiyama.